5th Annual African American Briefing for Financial Professionals

 March 23 - 25, 2015

-The African American Briefing for Financial Professionals is an opportunity for leaders of the Urban Financial Services Coalition (UFSC) to learn from lawmakers, regulators, industry experts and government leaders what strategies government is developing to create jobs, grow businesses and revitalize communities.
+The African American Briefing for Financial Professionals (AABFP) is an opportunity for leaders of the Urban Financial Services Coalition (UFSC) to learn from lawmakers, regulators, industry experts and government leaders what strategies government is developing to create jobs, grow businesses and revitalize communities.

 The briefing is also an opportunity for members to learn how they can be a resource to over challenges facing the financial services industry and capitalize on the annual multi-trillion dollar market business opportunity.